When you die

 We recommend you make clear your wishes to reflect the type of funeral you want; not what others want or may think you would have wanted.

-If you would like to be buried at Green Lane then we can supply a pro forma for you to fill in.
+If you would like a Natural Burial for your body at Green Lane then we can supply a pro forma for you to fill in.
 This allows you to choose what type of ceremony, who officiates, the type of coffin used, or even who you would like to be bearers.

 You may also consider drawing up a 'living will' which sets out your wishes should you become incapable of contributing to decisions about your medical care.
 Further advice on this can be found at the Natural Death Centre.